-- 5. Although individuals' sodium levels are naturally dynamic and vary according to a broad range of physiological and dietary factors, urinary sodium concentrations of more than 450 mmol/l are unlikely to be produced naturally, while concentrations above 600 mmol/l are firmly outside the range of physiological possibilities.
-Therefore, there can be no natural explanation for sodium concentrations between 589 and 607 mmol/L, i.e. insignificantly below the threshold of "physiologically impossible", contained in an athlete's urine samples for a doping control test.
+- 5. Although individuals' sodium levels are naturally dynamic and vary according to a broad range of physiological and dietary factors, urinary sodium concentrations of more than 450 mmol/l are unlikely to be produced naturally.
+Therefore, absent credible additional elements of why an athlete's urine samples have levels of sodium "difficult to explain physiologically" according to scientific experts, there can be no natural explanation for sodium concentrations between 484 and 488 mmol/L contained in an athlete's urine samples for a doping control test.
 Accordingly, it necessarily follows that the content of the urine in the sample bottles relating to that test is different to the content of the urine that the athlete provided during the doping control process.
 Absent any theory of accidental salt contamination or any other concrete and plausible explanation, a CAS panel can therefore be comfortably satisfied that the elevated salt level recorded in the athlete's urine sample was the product of some form of deliberate human interference with the sample. - 6.
 The provision of clean urine in advance of an event for the purpose of enabling the subsequent swapping of urine samples during the event, with salt being added to the substituted urine in an effort to conceal the existence of the substitution is an ADRV under Article 2.2 WADC in connection with M2.1 of the Prohibited List in the form of the use of a prohibited method. - 7.
 There is no reason for an athlete or anyone else to substitute clean urine provided during the doping control process for other clean urine from the same person.
 The only motive and explanation for engaging in an elaborate process of urine substitution would be to conceal the fact that the athlete whose samples are being substituted has used a prohibited substance, the presence of which is likely to be detected in the absence of such substitution.
 The fact that an athlete knowingly facilitated the swapping of his/her urine samples provides compelling inferential evidence that s/he also committed an ADRV consisting of the use of a prohibited substance. - 8.
 Article 2.5 WADC provides that "tampering or attempted tampering with any part of doping control" constitutes an ADRV.
 The Comment to Article 2.5 WADC explains that this article prohibits conduct which subverts the Doping Control process but which would not otherwise be included in the definition of Prohibited Methods.
 As urine substitution is a prohibited method under Article 2.2 WADC in connection with M2.1 of the Prohibited List, Article 2.5 WADC covers types of tampering other than urine substitution and of a few other methods defined under section M of the Prohibited List.
-In general terms, it is a misconception of the relationship between Article 2.2 WADC and Article 2.5 WADC to conclude that, if the requirements of Article 2.2 WADC automatically are met too.
+In general terms, it is a misconception of the relationship between Article 2.2 WADC and Article 2.5 WADC to conclude that, if the requirements of Article 2.2 WADC are met, the requirements of Article 2.5 WADC automatically are met too.
 To the contrary, if the elements of Article 2.2 concerning a prohibited method are fulfilled, recourse to Article 2.5 WADC is excluded. - 9.
 Article 2.8 WADC provides that the administration to any athlete of any prohibited method or prohibited substance shall constitute an ADRV.
 This therefore covers the administration of a prohibited method to an athlete by a third party (which can be another athlete).
 The administration of a prohibited method or substance by an athlete to himself constitutes a use of a prohibited method or substance, which would fall under Article 2.2 WADC, rather than under Article 2.8.